An alternative foundation of quantum theory: The main theorems and theoretical results.

-According to Postulate 5 of Section 3, there always exists a group $K$ acting on $\Omega_\phi$.
-The question is now whether this group can be constructed such that the symmetry assumptions of Theorem 5 also are satisfied.
-Take as a basis the cyclic group $G$ acting on the values of $\theta$, and let a corresponding group $H$ act on the values of $\eta$.
-Without loss of generality, assume these values to be equidistant.
 Construct $K$, acting on two copies of the sphere as in Figure 2 as follows: Make a grid on both spheres by discretizing the longitude angle $\lambda$ and the latitude angle $\phi$ as on the Figure (not to be confused with the basic inaccessible variable $\phi$).
 In the first copy, this includes the lines $E$ (representing $\theta$) and $F$ (representing $\eta$).
 In the second copy, $E$ ($\theta$) and $F$ ($\eta$) are switched.
 The states are the intersections of meridians and latitude circles.
 In the first copy, let $G$ act on the latitude circles and $H$ act on the meridians.
 In the second copy, $G$ and $H$ are switched.
 This gives a version of $G\otimes H$ acting on both copies.
 We let $K$ consist of this and the following elements: From the North pole and the South pole of both copies there is a group action element $j$ going from one copy to an arbitrarily chosen state of the other.
 This state can be chosen by a uniform distribution.

 The representation $U(\cdot )$ of $G$ is taken as above, we construct a similar representation $V(\cdot )$ of $H$, and we take $T(K)=W(K)$ be the irreducible group used in the proof of Theorem 4, where $K$ is extended as above.